BOYD’S STATION RURAL WRITING PROGRAM

 APPLY HERE

 The fellowship is directed by Alan Gomez, a former bureau chief and foreign correspondent at USA Today.
 Alan serves as the editor/mentor for each writer, helping them plan, report, and write each of their articles.
-Writers are also supported by alumni of the program who have gone on to become journalists at the Associated Press, The Arizona Republic, The Quad-City Times, and elsewhere.
+Writers are also supported by alumni of the program who have gone on to become journalists at The Associated Press, The Arizona Republic, The Quad-City Times, and elsewhere.
 The alumni remain actively involved in the selection and mentoring of each writer, and support them before, during, and after their time at Boyd’s Station.

 Writers accepted to the program are awarded a stipend for the summer and provided with free housing and office space.
 For 12 weeks, they live at Boyd’s Station, a historic family farm in the heart of Kentucky’s Bluegrass region.
-They also have access to a dedicated office space at Boyd’s Station Gallery in nearby Cynthiana.
+They also have access to a dedicated workspace at Boyd’s Station Gallery in nearby Cynthiana.
 The writers share a home with college photographers who are part of various Boyd’s Station photography programs.

 Writers are encouraged to develop their own story ideas each summer that highlight an aspect of rural life in America.
-Past writers have written about the environmental concerns, mental health, physical health, economics, and the history of disenfranchised people living in Kentucky.
+Past writers have written about the environmental concerns, mental and physical health, economics, and the history of disenfranchised people living in Kentucky.

 BOYD’S STATION RURAL WRITING PROGRAM PUBLISHED WORK